russiacoindev/russiacoin/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 12788 (TCP) to your computer so you can receive incoming connections.
-RussiaCoin works without incoming connections, but allowing incoming connections helps the RussiaCoin network.
+You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 12788 (TCP) to your computer so you can receive incoming connections.  russiacoin works without incoming connections, but allowing incoming connections helps the russiacoin network.

 Upgrade
 -------